 \section{Preparation}

-Before presenting the results of this study, we provide brief reviews regarding the conversion of an edge-to-edge tiling with rhombuses to a tiling with pentagons (presented in \cite{Sugimoto_2020} and \cite{Sugimoto_2021}).
+Before presenting the results of this study, we provide a brief review of the conversion of an edge-to-edge tiling with rhombuses into a tiling with pentagons, as presented in \cite{Sugimoto_2020} and \cite{Sugimoto_2022}.

-\begin{itemize} \item[(i)] An edge-to-edge tiling with rhombuses is converted to a tiling with pentagons by converting one rhombus to two pentagons (a pair of pentagons), as shown in Figure~\ref{Fig.2-1}\footnote{ All quadrangles (rhombuses) are monotiles, and the pentagons used in this conversion are also monotiles.
-If the pentagons used in this conversion are convex, then they are convex pentagonal monotiles belonging to the Type 2 family \cite{G_and_S_1987, Sugimoto_2020, Sugimoto_2021}.}. \item[(ii)] Because a rhombus can be divided into its own similar figures, a tiling with rhombuses can be converted to a tiling with pentagons after it divides the original rhombus such that it contains $4 \cdot u^2$ for $u = 1,\, 2,\, 3,\ldots $ of its own similar rhombuses. \item[(iii)] The conversion of tiling with rhombuses with acute angles of $30^ \circ$, $60^ \circ$, and $90^ \circ$ to a pentagonal tiling can be performed using the contents of Section 5.3 in \cite{Sugimoto_2021}.
-Depending on the values of the parameter $\theta$, seven patterns (Sections 5.3.1 to 5.3.7 in \cite{Sugimoto_2021}) with different combinations of three types of pentagons are realizable. \end{itemize}
+\begin{itemize} \item[(i)] An edge-to-edge tiling with rhombuses can be converted into a tiling with pentagons by converting one rhombus into two pentagons (a pair of pentagons)\footnote{ All quadrangles (rhombuses) are monotiles, and the pentagons used in this conversion are also monotiles.
+If the pentagons used in this conversion are convex, then they are classified as convex pentagonal monotiles belonging to the Type 2 family \cite{G_and_S_1987, Sugimoto_2020, Sugimoto_2022}.
+The outline of this pair of pentagons is regarded as a parallel equilateral concave octagon (a concave octagon in which all four pairs of opposite edges are parallel and all edges are of equal length).
+In other words, it can be regarded as a rhombus transformed into a parallel equilateral concave octagon which can generate a tiling by translation. }, as shown in Figure~\ref{Fig.2-1}. \item[(ii)] Because a rhombus can be divided into its own similar figures, a tiling with rhombuses can be converted into a tiling with pentagons after the original rhombus is divided such that it contains $4 \cdot u^2$ for $u = 1,\, 2,\, 3,\ldots $ of its own similar rhombuses. \item[(iii)] The conversion of a tiling consisting of rhombuses with acute angles of $90^ \circ$, $60^ \circ$, and $30^ \circ$ into a pentagonal tiling can be performed using the contents of Section 5.3 in \cite{Sugimoto_2022}.
+Depending on the value of the parameter $\theta$, seven patterns (Sections 5.3.1 to 5.3.7 in \cite{Sugimoto_2022}) with different combinations of three types of pentagons are realizable. \end{itemize}